Sustainability consultancy for local authorities

 We shouldn’t always assume that new development growth in a particular city or district must be a bad thing for climate...
 Increasing the number of homes within the tool simply means bringing those carbon emissions into this local planning authority’s view and taking responsibility for them.

-Ultimately, in the case of Greater Cambridge, if choosing a spatial option purely based on climate impact, we established that the best choice would be urban locations or public transport corridors, and to apply zero-carbon policies to ensure the new buildings have such little need for energy that they can mostly meet this demand with solar panels on their own roofs.
+Ultimately, if choosing a spatial option purely based on climate impact, we established that the best choice would be urban locations or public transport corridors, and to apply zero-carbon policies to ensure the new buildings have such little need for energy that they can mostly meet this demand with solar panels on their own roofs.

-While it is absolutely crucial to build the homes of the future in a truly sustainable way, it is equally important to view any new developments within the context of the overall emissions that a local authority can influence – which includes the huge retrofit challenge.
-To help address this, Bioregional has also worked with Cambridge City Council to create a comprehensive retrofit guide for homeowners and landlords.
+While it is crucial to build the homes of the future in a truly sustainable way, it is equally important to view any new developments within the context of the overall emissions that a local authority can influence – which includes the huge retrofit challenge.
+To help address this, Bioregional has also worked with Cambridge City Council to create a comprehensive retrofit guide for homeowners and landlords, which is available here.

 Interested in our Sustainability consultancy services for local authorities?

-Get in touch with Ronan Leyden, Director of Consultancy below, or click here to learn more about how we can help your local authority meet its climate challenges.
+Get in touch, or click here to learn more about how we can help your local authority meet its climate challenges.

 Additional image credits: Dorin Seremet, James Feaver, Andrey Zaychuk, and Phil Hearing, all via Unsplash